Law School faculty, staff and students are asked to reserve space at the Law School for an event using the event scheduling and room reservation form.

 Student Happenings is an events round-up shared by William & Mary's Office of Leadership Development.

-You can give a flyer or poster to Kaye Hibbard in the main reception area and ask her to post it in the mailroom where faculty and staff have mailboxes.
+You can give a flyer or poster to the receptionist inside the dean's suite and ask her to post it in the mailroom where faculty and staff have mailboxes.
 You also may post flyers or posters on the bulletin boards outside the restrooms in the law library and in the cafe.

 Please let us know how we can help.
 We'd also appreciate hearing from you if you have difficulty using these sites or if you learn of new ways to share event information.